ednahayes/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

 The framework is in charge and it calls into your code when it needs something app specific, a library Your code is in charge and it calls into the library when it sees fit

 2. What is a controller?
 a Controller is defined by a JavaScript constructor function that is used to augment the Angular Scope.
+In the model-view-controller organization pattern, the controller contains the logic for interaction and behavior.

 3. What is a view?
 what the user sees (the DOM)